LostinTimeandspaceYT/wsgi-python/README.md

-# wsgi-python
-Basic WSGI framework
+# WSGI: Web Server Gateway Interface

 ## Steps to set-up mod_wsgi with apache on Fedora 37:  ##
 *Note: If you're attempting to use this Framework on Unbuntu, you will need to use a different package manager like apt.*